croct-tech/templates/templates/croct/ui/block/card-section/README.md

 # Introduction

-A card section organizes content, which can be personalized for different audiences, into visually distinct blocks.

-This layout presents multiple offerings—such as features, services, or articles—in a clean and scannable format.
+A card section organizes content into visually distinct blocks, ideal for showcasing features, services, or articles in a clean, scannable format.

-The call-to-action in each card encourages further interaction, making this section ideal for guiding visitors toward deeper exploration or conversion.
+AB testing different arrangements or messaging within cards and personalizing the card content based on user behavior or segment, such as showing relevant features to returning visitors, can increase relevance, engagement, and performance.

 ## Usage